First Time User? Enroll now.

-Hormones and other medicines may be prescribed for men who have low testosterone or high prolactin levels.
+Hormones and other medicines may be prescribed if you have low testosterone or high prolactin levels.

-PDE-5 inhibitors should never be used if you may need to take a nitrate-containing medicine, such as nitroglycerin.Taking nitroglycerin and a PDE-5 inhibitor within 24 hours of each other may greatly lower your blood pressure.
+PDE-5 inhibitors should never be used if you may need to take a nitrate-containing medicine, such as nitroglycerin.Taking nitroglycerin and a PDE-5 inhibitor within 24 hours (or 72 hours for long-acting tadalafil) of each other may greatly lower your blood pressure.
 This could lead to a heart attack, stroke, or death.